solwhine/sql-server-proc-performance-tuning-demo/README.md

 - Showcasing SQL Server development experience to recruiters
 - Practicing execution plan reading and optimization techniques
+- Showcasing the exposure to TSQLT framework via creation of unit tests using the framework
 - Building a strong GitHub portfolio

 ---
+## tSQLt Unit Tests

+Stored procedure `usp_calculateSales` is tested using the `tSQLt` framework.

+Test class: `calculateSalesTests`

+Test procedure:
+- Verifies that the output parameter returns the expected number of products sold in the last year.

 ##  License